Bad Reputation Tour

-The Bad Reputation Tour is a ongoing concert tour by American rapper and singer Kid Rock in support of his twelfth studio album Bad Reputation (2022).
-It began on April 6, 2022, in Evansville, Indiana and is concluding on July 15, 2023 in Detroit.
+The Bad Reputation Tour was a concert tour by American rapper and singer Kid Rock in support of his twelfth studio album, Bad Reputation (2022).
+It began on April 6, 2022, in Evansville, Indiana and concluded on July 29, 2023, in Youngstown.

 Summary

 On January 15, 2021, Kid Rock announced his "possible retirement".
 He noted that he had been performing on stages since the late 1980s, and that he doesn't think his health will allow him to be "on stage at age 70 like Mick Jagger".
 On January 24, 2022, Kid Rock announced a tour with Grand Funk Railroad, Jason Bonham's Led Zeppelin Evening, Foreigner, and an appearance by Trey Lewis at every show.

 Kid Rock also threatened to cancel shows with any kind of restrictions related to the COVID-19 pandemic and reportedly cancelled a few shows including in Buffalo, New York and Toronto due to COVID-19 protocols.